How to Handle Medical Debt in Collections

 Make Payment Arrangements

-Before your debt is sent to a collections agency, you may be able to make payment arrangements with your medical provider.
-If you can’t pay a lump sum to satisfy your balance, contact the provider to ask about being placed on a payment plan.
+Before your debt goes to a collections agency, you may be able to make payment arrangements with your medical provider.
+If you can’t pay a lump sum to satisfy your balance, contact the provider to ask about a payment plan.
 Some doctor’s offices offer payment arrangements and most hospitals are willing to offer flexible payment options to get you out of medical debt.

 Explore Medical Debt Resources